 Before joining Anthro-Tech, Olivia conducted research at several labs in Connecticut.
 Her research on Language and Neuroscience motivated her to apply discoveries to improve tools and technology.
 She juggled the needs of scientific researchers across the globe while working with children in typical and atypical populations to collect data to understand language development.
 In this capacity, she developed skills as an unbiased and practiced researcher.

 Olivia earned her Master of Human-Computer Interaction + Design from the University of Washington.
 She completed her Capstone project on Privacy and Security in Home Internet of Things.
-After completing her degree, she worked at Microsoft conducting hands-on UX Research.
+After completing her degree, she worked at Microsoft conducting hands-on user experience research.

 When not talking to users or planning how to talk to users, Olivia enjoys soaking up the Seattle scene via live music, eating, and thrift-shopping.
 She firmly believes that Pike Place Market is a joy (even if you live here!) and that spotting Mount Rainier on a clear day will never get old.